-This document has been prepared in relation to local plan policy on air quality set by Uttlesford District Council (UDC).
+This guidance has been prepared to support the policies set by Uttlesford District Council (UDC) relating to air quality within the Local Plan.

 It is designed to take account of National Planning Practice Guidance, National Policy and relevant information to ensure that good air quality is maintained and where possible improved through the development control process.